Package reference

 logger – logger.warning(fmt, error, delay) will be called on failed attempts. default: retry.logging_logger. if None, logging is disabled.

 A loop generator that automatically sleeps until each iteration has taken the desired amount of time.
-Useful for when you want to avoid overloading a source system with requests.

 Example